 The COVID-19 crisis provided a clear demonstration of the importance of digital communication for business continuity and accelerated consumers' expectations of being able to carry out paperless transactions.
-Now, more than ever, consumers and insurers need a regulatory framework that is fit for purpose and digital friendly.

-In this respect, we appreciate that Article 14 of the PRIIP Regulation already allows for the provision of the KID electronically or via a website.
+Now, more than ever, European consumers and insurers need a regulatory framework that is fit for purpose and digital friendly.
+In this respect, Insurance Europe appreciates that Article 14 of the PRIIP Regulation already allows for the provision of the KID electronically or via a website.
+However, Article 14 should be revised to avoid the use of paper as a default requirement for the provision of information.